AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/basic-analytics.md

 ## Marketing Spend table

 When analyzing your marketing spend, you can include [!DNL Facebook], [!DNL Google AdWords], or other sources in your analyses.
-If you have multiple marketing spend sources, contact our [Services Team](https://business.adobe.com/products/magento/fully-managed-service.html) for help setting up a consolidated table for your marketing campaigns.
+If you have multiple marketing spend sources, contact our [Managed Services Team](https://business.adobe.com/products/magento/fully-managed-service.html) for help setting up a consolidated table for your marketing campaigns.

 **Dimensions**